 Legal Help for People Of Moderate Means

 In 2019, more than 2 million people in Washington were found to be of moderate income, falling between 200% and 400% of the Federal Poverty Level.
-Many moderate income clients in need of legal services cannot afford a full-fee attorney, yet do not qualify for free civil legal aid.
+Many moderate income clients in need of legal services cannot afford a full-fee attorney and do not qualify for free civil legal aid.

 The Moderate Means Program does not provide free legal services.
-This program is not able to handle urgent legal needs as the intake and referral process may take some time.
+This program is not able to handle urgent legal needs as the intake and referral process takes time.

 Apply Online or Call 855-741-6930

 The Moderate Means program is a partnership between the Washington State Bar Association and the law schools of Gonzaga University, Seattle University, and the University of Washington.
 The WSBA Board of Governors and private funding through the Washington State Bar Foundation support the program.

 Please note this program is not able to handle urgent legal needs as the intake and referral process may take some time.
 The Moderate Means Program cannot guarantee a referral, particularly in some rural communities where attorney resources are limited.